David L. Downie

 David Leonard Downie (born 1961) is an American scholar focusing on international environmental politics and policy.
-He currently writes and teaches at Fairfield University.
+He is currently Vice-Provost at Fairfield University.

 Research and writings

 Downie's research focuses on factors that can promote or impede the creation, implementation and effectiveness of international environmental policy.
 This includes frameworks of scientific knowledge, patterns of economic interests, extant institutions and regime development as well as obstacles that stem from: the structures and interaction of the international political, legal, ecological and economic systems; common procedures employed in environmental policy making; characteristics of international environmental issues themselves; and the need to implement and fund internationally developed rules, norms and policies on the national and local level.